News Corp studio co-chair Rothman resigns as film, TV split

 The film business will house Fox Searchlight Pictures, Fox 2000, Fox Animation/Blue Sky Studios, Fox International Productions, and Fox Home Entertainment.
 The unit will be called 20th Century Fox Film.

 The company's television production business will operate under the name 20th Century Fox Television.
-Co-chairs Dana Walden and Gary Newman will report directly to Chase Carey, News Corp's president and chief operating officer.
+Co-chairs Dana Walden and Gary Newman will report directly to Carey.

 Wunderlich Securities analyst Matthew Harrigan said splitting the TV and movies businesses was a logical step.